US officials seek limits on "habitat" for imperiled species

 Friday's proposal from the U.S. Fish and Wildlife Service and National Marine Fisheries Service comes in response to a 2018 U.S. Supreme Court ruling involving a highly endangered Southern frog — the dusky gopher frog.

-Trump administration officials said the proposal would provide “more consistency" and “more transparency” for private landowners, companies and states, but would not say how much or what type of habitat could be excluded under the new definition.
+Trump administration officials said the proposal would apply to relatively few cases and provide “more consistency" and “more transparency” for private landowners, companies and states.

+They would not specify what types of land or how much could be excluded under the definition, or give immediate details on which species could be impacted.

+“The Supreme Court recently held that an area must be ‘habitat’ in order to be designated as ‘critical habitat’, and we are now seeking public comment on how best to define that overarching term,” said wildlife service assistant director Gary Frazer.

 The dispute arose after the Fish and Wildlife Service designated 1,500-acres (607-hectares) of land and ponds in neighboring Louisiana as critical habitat for the frog even though none lived there.

-Attorneys for the landowner, timber company Weyerhaeuser Co., called it an unjust land grab, but environmentalists said designating the land as critical was necessary to keeping the frog from disappearing.
+Attorneys for the landowner, timber company Weyerhaeuser Co., called that an unjust land grab.
+But environmentalists said designating the land as critical was necessary to keeping the frog from disappearing.

+The proposed definition says habitat includes “places that a species depend upon to carry out one or more life processes,” such as breeding or eating.

 “It gives a standard which we’ve been lacking for the past 45 years to guide critical habitat designations,” he said.
 “You won’t have the free-roaming critical habitat designations like you would have in the Weyerhaeuser case.”

-In that case, the administration ended up withdrawing the critical habitat designation in Louisiana under a legal settlement.
+The Trump administration ultimately withdrew the Louisiana critical habitat designation in a settlement.

+Arizona Rep. Raul Grijalva, a Democrat, said if the Friday’s proposal had been in place decades ago, iconic species such as the bald eagle would not have recovered widely, and instead would be limited to scattered patches of land.

+“The purpose of the Endangered Species Act is to help endangered species flourish and expand back into their former habitat.” said Grijalva, chairman of the House Natural Resources Committee.

 Follow Matthew Brown on twitter: @matthewbrownap